 Program Objectives are reached through a Competitive Education Grant Program, Workforce Financial Aid and the Loan Repayment Talent Attraction Program (TAP).

 The Competitive Education program funds initiatives designed to assist residents of the tobacco region in obtaining levels of education previously not promoted, or available, in the region.
 The program focuses on ways to increase the education and skill levels of the region’s labor pools, as a method to attract and retain employers.
 Objectives for this funding are to enhance workforce readiness through support for proven and/or innovative programs, and to focus on “gaps” between education supply and occupational demand with emphasis on post-secondary STEM-H and advanced manufacturing career skills.
-Requests for FY20 Competitive Education were due April 2nd using the TRRC online application portal.
-The committee has budgeted $1.5 million for this sub-program.
+The FY24 applications were due July 28, 2023.

 Funding for Workforce Financial Aid is made available to Community Colleges, the Higher Education Centers in Southern and Southwest Virginia, along with New College Institute, to serve students residing in the tobacco region, based on the following priorities in order:

 - Workforce Credentials – Short-term, non-credit certificates approved by the Virginia Community College System (VCCS) under the Fast Forward training program

 - Non-G3 Eligible Programs in STEM-H and Advanced Manufacturing